benjaco/Material-Lib/readme.md

 `materialFramework.tools.prompt_form(title, message, buttontext_ok, buttontext_fail, callback_ok, callback_fail, inputs, close_on_outerpress)` shows a form as prompt

-`materialFramework.tools.form_error` can be changed for customize the error
+`materialFramework.tools.form_error` can be changed for customizing the error

-input parameter is a array of object with "regexp, error_msg, placeholder, value, type" in it, "regexp, error_msg, value, type" is optional
+The input parameter is an array of object with "regexp, error_msg, placeholder, value, type" in it, "regexp, error_msg, value, type" is optional

 `materialFramework.tools.custom(html, close_on_outerpress)` shows a alert styled box, but use the first parameter as the html content, `.bindEsc()` can be added

-alert, confirm, prompt, prompt_form and custom returns a object with `obj` there reference to the markup and a `close` method
+alert, confirm, prompt, prompt_form and custom returns an object with `obj` their reference to the markup and a `close` method

-close_on_outerpress can be set to false or you can specify e function to fire when the user clicks on the area around of the popup if its a function, you must self fire close if its on the confirm element, and close_on_outerpress isn't a function, callback_fail will be fired
+close_on_outerpress can be set to false or you can specify e function to fire when the user clicks on the area around of the popup if it's a function, you must self fire close if it's on the confirm element, and close_on_outerpress isn't a function, callback_fail will be fired

 its possible to listen for a close on all popup function with `popup.onClose=function(){}`, this function will also be called when you call `popup.close()` manually